 Photo: Photo 3rd Space Lab.
 Collective Forest, iconic redwood and banyan trees in a mutual mehndi forest on the artists of 3rd Space Lab.

 Beast Crawl Literary Festival: Fiscally Sponsored Member of Intersection

 The Beast Crawl Literary Festival organizes curators and educators into outreach programs and showcases events that empower literary artists who do not have traditional access to literary platforms.
-They plan to hold a number of public performances (and possible workshops around volunteering/coordinating festival logistics) to serve as fundraisers for the upcoming festival.
+They held a number of public performances (and workshops around volunteering/coordinating festival logistics) to serve as fundraisers for their upcoming festival.

 Epiphany Dance Theater: Coworking Member of Intersection

 Epiphany Dance Theater creates thought-provoking, accessible dance performances and educational programs, building understanding across cultures and ages.
 On the stage and in the street, they illuminate the ordinary and the extraordinary, inspiring social change using art as a vehicle.
-They plan to utilize Intersection’s space by leading workshops in partnership with OASIS for Girls, teaching the Art of Abstract Storytelling as well as preparation for summer programming with the Children’s Creativity Museum and preparing for their upcoming 25th anniversary celebration.
+They utilized Intersection’s space by leading workshops in partnership with OASIS for Girls, teaching the Art of Abstract Storytelling, to prepare for summer programming with the Children’s Creativity Museum as well as their upcoming 25th anniversary celebration.

 Epiphany is composed of, Founder/Artistic Director Kim Epifano is a Choreographer, Director, Curator, Performer, Script/Song Writer, Educator and Community Activator.
 Kayla May Paz Suarez Education/Communication Director, actor, dancer, writer and youth educator.
 Serena Pickett Administrative Assistant and dancer and Yoga instructor.